-Each of these mistakes are highlighted with symbols on chess.com and other engines when assessing a games moves, and these notes can also be used by players when making chess notation during a game
+Each of these ‘bad moves’ is highlighted with symbols on chess.com and other engines when assessing the moves of a game, and these notes can also be used by players when making chess notation during a game

-An exclamation mark and a question mark signifies an inaccuracy, a single questions mark is a mistake, whilst a double question mark is a blunder, and working down that list you can see how the symbols do represent worsening moves.
+An exclamation mark and a question mark signify an inaccuracy, a single question mark is a mistake, whilst a double question mark is a blunder, and working down that list you can see how the symbols do represent worsening moves.

 An inaccuracy or mistake will often be recoverable.
 The reason a blunder is more serious is often you will have given a significant advantage in the game to the opponent and the position becomes irrecoverable.